Partial regularity for Navier-Stokes and liquid crystals inequalities without maximum principle: Introduction

 \begin{remark} In the case $\Omega = \rt$, the condition (\ref{pspace}) on the pressure follows (locally, at least) from (\ref{enspaces}) and (\ref{preseq}) if $p$ is taken to be the potential-theoretic solution to (\ref{preseq}), since (\ref{enspaces}) implies that ${u,\n d\in L^{\frac{10}3}(\Omega_T)}$ by interpolation (see (\ref{prespacetimeinterpaaa})) and Sobolev embeddings, and then (\ref{preseq}) gives $p\in L^{\frac{5}3}(\Omega_T)\subset L^{\frac{3}2}_{\mathrm{loc}}(\Omega_T)$ by Calderon-Zygmund estimates.
 For a more general $\Omega$, the existence of such a $p$ can be derived from the motivating equation (\ref{maineq}) (e.g. by estimates for the Stokes operator), see \cite{linliu} and the references therein.
 Here, however, we will not refer to (\ref{maineq}) at all and simply {\em assume} $p$ satisfies (\ref{pspace}) and address the partial regularity of such a hypothetical set of functions satisfying (\ref{enspaces}) - (\ref{locenta}). \end{remark} \ \\ We note that Theorem \ref{mainthm} does not immediately recover the result of \cite{linliu} (which would correspond to $\sigma = 6$ in (\ref{dmorreysmall}), which holds when $d\in L^\infty$ as assumed in \cite{linliu}).
 Heuristically, however, one can argue\footnote{We assume this is roughly the argument in \cite{linliu}, although the details are not explicitly given; see, in particular, \cite[(2.45)]{linliu} which appears without the ``remainder'' term denoted in \cite{linliu} by $\mathbf{R}(f,\phi)$, and here by $\mathcal{R}_f(d,\phi)$. } as follows: \\\\ If $d$ were bounded, then taking for example $D:=24 \|d\|_{L^\infty(\Omega_T)}^2 +8 <\infty$ one would deduce from (\ref{expandrfdphipre}) that

 Adjusting the Gr\"onwall-type argument leading to (\ref{locenineqsuf}), one could then deduce from (\ref{locenineq}) that (if $\mathcal{A}(0)=0$)

 where

 Using such an energy inequality, one would not need to include the $|d|^6$ term in $E_{3,6}$ (see (\ref{etdefn})) as one would not need to consider the term coming from $\mathcal{R}_f(d,\phi)$ at all in Proposition \ref{lb}, and (noting that the $L^\infty$ norm is invariant under the re-scaling on $d$ in (\ref{recenteredscaling})) one could then adjust Lemmas \ref{thma} and \ref{thmb} appropriately to recover the result in \cite{linliu} using the proof of Theorem \ref{mainthm} below. \\\\ Finally, we remark that the majority of the arguments in the proofs given below are not new, with many essentially appearing in \cite{linliu} or \cite{caf}.
 However we feel that our presentation is particularly transparent and may be a helpful addition to the literature, and we include all details so that our results are easily verifiable. \\\\ {\bf Acknowledgment:} \quad The author would like to offer his sincere thanks to Prof. Arghir Zarnescu for many insightful discussions, for introducing him to the field of liquid crystals models, and for suggesting a problem which led to this publication.
-The author would also like to thank an anonymous referee for insightful comments about a previous draft of this article.
+The author would also like to thank Prof. Camillo De Lellis for introducing him to Scheffer's notion of Navier-Stokes inequalities.
+Finally, the author would like to thank the anonymous referee for insightful comments about a previous draft of this article.